cavallium/CavalliumDBEngine/README.md

 - **Why there is a snapshot function for each database part?**

-  Since RocksDB and lucene indices are different software, you can't take a snapshot of everything in the same instant.
+  Since RocksDB and lucene indices are different libraries, you can't take a snapshot of every database atomically.

-  A single snapshot must be implemented as a collection of all the snapshots.
+  An universal snapshot must be implemented as a collection of each database snapshot.

 - **Is CavalliumDB Engine suitable for your project?**